laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/frontend-fundamentals/week-5/day-1/labs/build-a-weather-app-with-ajax.md

-**The Lab is a Deliverable**
+**This Lab is a Deliverable**

 - Create an app that uses a search form to show the weather in any city the user searches for.

-- For example, you can model this project after what we did for the AJAX Movies exercise for the AJAX lesson.
+- For tips on how to get user input from a form [see this page.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input)

 - Set this up as a seperate project repo, and push it to your personal GitHub.